Act for the Development of Tourism

 Article 41

-Operators of tourist hotel, hotel and tourist amusement enterprise and home stay facility operators shall display the tourism exclusive trade logos issued by the competent authorities.
+Operators of tourist hotels, hotel and tourist amusement enterprises and homestay facilities operators shall display the tourism exclusive trade logos issued by the competent authorities.
 The central administrative authority shall promulgate the design of the logos and regulations for their use.

 The manufacturing and issuance of the trade logos mentioned in the preceding paragraph may be entrusted to respective trade groups under the commission of the administrative authority.

-The tourist hotel, hotel, tourist amusement enterprises or host families that are ordered to shut down or have their operation licenses or registration certificates revoked shall return their tourism exclusive trade logos.
+The tourist hotels, hotels, tourist amusement enterprises or host families that are ordered to shut down or have their operation licenses or registration certificates revoked shall return their tourism exclusive trade logos.

 Article 42

-The corporate tourist hotel enterprise, hotel enterprise, travel agency, tourist amusement enterprise or home stay facility, intending to suspend operations or business for more than one month, shall file the report of the minutes of shareholders’ meeting or shareholders’ approval within fifteen days to the competent authorities.
-Non-corporate operators shall submit application detailing the reasons to the said authority.
+Corporate tourist hotel enterprises, hotel enterprises, travel agencies, tourist amusement enterprises, or homestay facilities intending to suspend operations or business for more than one month, shall file the report of the minutes of shareholders’ meeting or shareholders’ approval within fifteen days to the competent authorities.
+Non-corporate operators shall submit applications detailing the reasons to the said authority.

-The above application may not be made for the suspension of operation or business exceeding one year.
-The operators may provide reasonable justifications to apply for extension of suspension for one year at most.
-The application for extension should be filed within the last fifteen days of the first term.
+An application as indicated in the preceding paragraph may not be made for a suspension of operations in excess of one year.
+The operators may however apply, with reasonable justifications, for an extension of suspension for up to one year.
+The application for extension should be filed within the final fifteen days of the original period of suspension.

-After the suspension period expires, the operator should file for business resumption with the administrative authority in fifteen days.
+After the suspension period expires, the operator shall file for business resumption with the administrative authority in fifteen days.

 In the event that the operator fails to file the report according to the first paragraph or to apply for business resumption according to the third paragraph for more than six months, the authority may revoke the operation license or registration certificate of the business.